thegetty/terracottas/source/views/discussion/discussion-a.md

 style beneath a willow tree and playing the lyre, surrounded by other mythological characters.[^7]

-In Attic red-figured vase painting, in addition to images of the poet among the Thracians, there are also depictions of his murder at the hands of the Thracian women and the episode in which his head continues to sing and prophesy even after being severed from his body.
-Orpheus among the Thracians is depicted with a mantle wrapped around his hips or dressed in a rich Eastern costume, an identifying feature as well as a sign of ethnic affiliation that is found especially in the subsequent repertory of Apulian vase painting.[^8]
+In Attic red-figured vase-painting, in addition to images of the poet among the Thracians, there are also depictions of his murder at the hands of the Thracian women and the episode in which his head continues to sing and prophesy even after being severed from his body.
+Orpheus among the Thracians is depicted with a mantle wrapped around his hips or dressed in a rich Eastern costume, an identifying feature as well as a sign of ethnic affiliation that is found especially in the subsequent repertory of Apulian vase-painting.[^8]

 The Getty character’s seated position, the presence of the *klismos,* and the mantle that softly envelopes his figure, leaving his torso